namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 To recap:

-* Explore our detailed guides to gain understanding of DigiTax Nigeria integration
+* Explore our detailed guides to gain understanding of DigiTax Nigeria integration.
+Learn how to navigate them [here](doc:how-to-use-this-site)
 * Get the [Prerequisites for using DigiTax Nigeria API](https://ng.docs.digitax.tech/update/reference/prerequisites-of-using-the-api)
 * For support, [email us](mailto:support@namiri.tech) OR talk to us via the **DigiTax chat** on the bottom-right of any page